Sex ratio: Domesticated animals

 Traditionally, farmers have discovered that the most economically efficient community of animals will have a large number of females and a very small number of males.
 A herd of cows with a few bulls or a flock of hens with one rooster are the most economical sex ratios for domesticated livestock.

 Dioecious plants secondary sex ratio and amount of pollen

 It was found that the amount of fertilizing pollen can influence secondary sex ratio in dioecious plants.
 Increase in pollen amount leads to decrease in number of male plants in the progeny.
-This relationship was confirmed on four plant species from three families – Rumex acetosa (Polygonaceae), Melandrium album (Caryophyllaceae), Cannabis sativa and Humulus japonicus (Cannabinaceae).
+This relationship was confirmed on four plant species from three families – Rumex acetosa (Polygonaceae), Silene alba (Caryophyllaceae), Cannabis sativa and Humulus japonicus (Cannabinaceae).

 Polyandrous and cooperatively breeding homeotherms

 In charadriiform birds, recent research has shown clearly that polyandry and sex-role reversal (where males care and females compete for mates) as found in phalaropes, jacanas, painted snipe and a few plover species is clearly related to a strongly male-biased adult sex ratio.
 Those species with male care and polyandry invariably have adult sex ratios with a large surplus of males, which in some cases can reach as high as six males per female.

 Male-biased adult sex ratios have also been shown to correlate with cooperative breeding in mammals such as alpine marmots and wild canids.
 This correlation may also apply to cooperatively breeding birds, though the evidence is less clear.
 It is known, however, that both male-biased adult sex ratios and cooperative breeding tend to evolve where caring for offspring is extremely difficult due to low secondary productivity, as in Australia and Southern Africa.
 It is also known that in cooperative breeders where both sexes are philopatric like the varied sittella, adult sex ratios are equally or more male-biased than in those cooperative species, such as fairy-wrens, treecreepers and the noisy miner where females always disperse.